 Over the past ten years, technology has snuck its way into places of work, schools and everyday life.
 As new technology now infuses its way not only into our personal lives but also now our professional lives, it causes an obvious divide between older demographics and the younger generation.

 Because of technology, people no longer need to be present at the workplace every time.
-Employees can engage in other important works outside the office, and keep in touch, even face-to-face with your colleagues at the office through video chats and conferences.
+Employees can engage in other important works outside the office, and keep in touch, even face-to-face with your colleagues at the office through video chats, team communication apps, and conferences.

 Pew reported that the number of adults now logging online has grown and now roughly two thirds of adults (68%) use some form of social media.
 It also reported that the number has been growing since 2012 but has now stopped since 2016.

 Research shows from 2017, that 88% of Millennials use social media as a way of communicating with their bosses, peers and the rest of their workforce.
 However, less than 10% of Baby Boomers use Twitter, Google plus, Linkedin and Instagram.
 We can see our first issue.